mirisuzanne/miriamsuzanne/content/who.rst

 Bio
 ===

-**Eric A. Meyer** is a multimedia artist based in Denver, CO.
+**Eric A. Meyer** is a multimedia artist and developer.
-He is a co-founder, designer, and web developer with OddBird_;
+Formerly Artistic Director for `New World Arts`_ and Technical Director at `The LIDA Project`_,
-musician and poet with `Teacup Gorilla`_;
+Eric is a co-founder, designer, and web developer at OddBird_;
-and writer/producer/performer with `Vicious Trap`_.
+musician & poet with `Teacup Gorilla`_;
-He is also the creator of Susy_, and a core contributor to Compass_.
+and writer/producer with `Vicious Trap`_.

-Before all that, Eric was the
+He created the Susy_ grid system, and is a core contributor to the Compass_ project.

-Artistic Director for `New World Arts`_, and Technical Director at `The LIDA Project`_.
+Eric has written, directed and designed enseble theatre productions across the country, including Missa Populi, Untitled #39, Rain /of Terror, Fear/Falling, Danny and the Deep Blue Sea, and Sadomasochism.

-A selection of Eric's poetry will be published by EOAGH_ this spring, in a digital adendum to
+A selection of his poetry will be published by EOAGH_ this spring, in a digital adendum to
 "`Troubling the Line`_: Trans and Genderqueer Poetry and Poetics", and exerpts from his new novel will appear in
 `Exit Strata`_'s Print!
 Vol. 3
-and accompanying art installation.
+and accompanying art installation this summer.

 .. _OddBird: http://oddbird.net/
 .. _Teacup Gorilla: http://teacupgorilla.com/